 Long-Term Effects of Caffeine Consumption

-Consuming a larger amount of caffeine over a long period can lead to other effects.
-For example, drinking 4 or more cups of coffee per day would be considered excessive.
+Consuming more caffeine over a long period can lead to other effects.
+For example, drinking four or more cups of coffee per day would be considered excessive.

 The following long-term side effects are uncommon, but they aren’t impossible: